 The challenges considered by this project have relevance to all DNOs and other projects funded by the Low Carbon Networks fund.
-The Low Carbon London project operated by UK Power Networks is one such project that is considering its own solutions to the challenges for networks presented by society's decarbonisation.
-This project bears some similarities to CLNR in scope and timing (both commenced and completed at the same time).
+The Low Carbon London project operated by UK Power Networks is one such project that considered its own solutions to the challenges for networks presented by society's decarbonisation.
+This project bears similarities to CLNR in the scope of the customer trials and timing (both commenced and completed at the same time).
 Stakeholders of this project may therefore be interested in also considering their findings.
+The conclusions from both projects are largely in agreement.